liugang1234567/Gang-neuron/README.md

 ## Paper 1: Dendrite Net: A White-Box Module for Classification, Regression, and System Identification

 **This paper has been submitted to an authoritative journal (6 reviewers, impact factor(IF) of the journal>10).
-The first review has been completed.
-After revision, the paper is in the second round of review.**
+The article has been accepted and the journal is publishing the article.
+Later, I give a link to this article.**

 **Citation format: Liu, Gang, and Jing Wang.
 "Dendrite Net: A White-Box Module for Classification, Regression, and System Identification." arXiv e-prints (2020): arXiv-2004. https://arxiv.org/abs/2004.03955.**